Skip to main content

 Episode number 119 of the podcast is available now via this link or from iTunes and Spotify.

 In Hitting the High Notes episodes like this one I chat to preeminent figures in the planning and property sectors about the six planning permissions or projects that helped to shape them as professionals.
-And, so that Listeners can get to know people a little better personally, for every project or stage of their career I also asks his guests for a piece of music that reminds them of that period.
+And, so that Listeners can get to know people a little better personally, for every project or stage of their career I also ask my guests for a piece of music that reminds them of that period.
 It's town planning’s equivalent of Desert Island Discs.

 Unlike Desert Island Discs you will not hear any of that music during the episode because using commercially-licensed music without the copyright holders permission or a very expensive PRS licensing agreement could land me in hot water, so, when you have finished listening, you will have to make do with YouTube videos and a Spotify playlist, links to which you will find in the description.